jwbiernacki/EC-503-Machine-Learning/README.md

 - The project focused on benchmarking various multiclass SVM methods and relied heavily on "A comparison of methods for multiclass support vector machines" by Hsu and Lin (full citation below).

--The project report, which includes details on the approach, code, and results, can be viewed [here](EC503_final_project_report.pdf).
+- The project report, which includes details on the approach, code, and results, can be viewed [here](EC503_final_project_report.pdf).